 In this 39-minute tour, Dr. Daniel Greene, historian and exhibition curator, walks through Americans and the Holocaust and provides an overview of the history, themes, and artifacts presented throughout.

-This project invites students, teachers, and lifelong learners to contribute to ongoing research on how pivotal events from the Holocaust period were reported in newspapers in the 1930s and ‘40s.
+This project invites students, teachers, and lifelong learners to contribute to ongoing research on how pivotal events from the Holocaust period were reported in US newspapers in the 1930s and ‘40s.